Microsoft OneNote

 Microsoft OneNote is a note-taking software developed by Microsoft.
-It is available as part of the Microsoft Office suite and since 2014 has been free on all platforms outside the suite.
+It is available as part of the Microsoft 365 suite and since 2014 has been free on all platforms outside the suite.
 OneNote is designed for free-form information gathering and multi-user collaboration.
-It gathers users' notes, drawings, screen clippings, and audio commentaries, and notes can also be shared with other OneNote users over the Internet or a network.
+It gathers users' notes, drawings, screen clippings, and audio commentaries.
+Notes can be shared with other OneNote users over the Internet or a network.

-OneNote is also available as a free, stand-alone app via the official website and the app stores of: Windows 10, MacOS, iOS, iPadOS and Android.
+OneNote is also available as a free, stand-alone app via the official website and the app stores of: Windows 10/11, MacOS, iOS, iPadOS and Android.
 Microsoft also provides a web-based version of OneNote as part of OneDrive and Office for the web.

 Overview

 OneNote was announced by Microsoft's Bill Gates on November 17, 2002.
-The software allows users to create notes that can include: texts, pictures, tables, and drawings.
-Unlike a word processor, OneNote features a virtually unbounded document window, in which users can click anywhere on the canvas to create a new text box at that location.
-OneNote saves data automatically as the user makes edits to their file.
+The software allows users to create notes that can include text, pictures, tables, and drawings.
+Unlike a word processor, OneNote features an almost unbounded document window, in which users can click anywhere on the canvas to create a new text box at that location.
+OneNote saves data automatically as the user edits the file.

 OneNote saves information in pages organized into sections within notebooks.
-Microsoft designed this user interface to resemble a tabbed ring binder, into which the user can directly make notes and gather material from other applications.
-OneNote notebooks collect, organize and share possibly unpublished materials – as compared to word processors and wikis, which usually target publishing in some way.
+Microsoft designed this user interface to resemble a tabbed ring binder, in which the user can directly make notes and gather material from other applications.
+OneNote notebooks collect, organize, and share possibly unpublished materials—as compared to word processors and wikis, which often target publishing in some way.
 The difference shows in certain OneNote features and characteristics: